-Trump On Autism, DeVos Protests And More Education Stories Of The Week
+DeVos Spars With Teachers, Trump On Autism And More Education Stories Of The Week

 Common Core

-Trump On Autism, DeVos Protests And More Education Stories Of The Week
+DeVos Spars With Teachers, Trump On Autism And More Education Stories Of The Week

 With Secretary Betsy DeVos rolling up her sleeves at the Education Department and, at one point this week, joining Donald Trump at the White House to talk with educators and parents, Washington, D.C., is making a lot of education news these days.

-Note: Editor's Note: This story was updated Saturday afternoon to reflect DeVos' interview with Townhall and the subsequent response by Jefferson Academy in Washington, D.C.